About This Course

 - Examine their spiritual, theological and ministerial formation and integration, and identify their vocational direction.

-Diploma in Theology
+Diploma of Ministry and Theology

 Bachelor of Theology